libertychurchuk/libertychurchuk.github.io/covid-19/index.md

 ### Tuesday Prayer

-We will be having 2 prayer meetings on Tuesday.
-9:30 - 10:30am and 7:30pm - 8:30pm.
-These will be held at the [Gaer Christian Centre](https://goo.gl/maps/uG9vVFF9GiEqZjHg9).

-Again please consider your health conditions before attending.
+We will be fasting and praying throughout the day on Tuesday 24th March.

 ### Upcoming courses (marriage, leadership)